-The main ingredient is unsweetened coconut cream.
-This is not the same as coconut milk, but you will find it near the coconut milk at your local grocery store.
-I got mine at Sprouts.
-You will need to let the cream coalesce and rise to the surface in the refrigerator overnight since coconut cream also contain coconut water.
+Before making the coconut whipped cream, you will need to let the cream portion coalesce and rise to the surface in the refrigerator overnight since coconut cream also contain coconut water.
 Do not shake the can!

 Scoop out the cream and leave the water behind.
-You can use the water for smoothies!
-Beat the cream with some powder sugar and a dash of vanilla extract until stiff peak forms.
-And just like that, your coconut whipped cream is ready to top pies, tarts, ice cream, and just about anything you desire.
+Beat the cream with powdered sugar and a dash of vanilla extract until stiff peak forms.
+And just like that, your coconut whipped cream is ready.

 📖 Recipe card